 Even though the Northside children are very individual, coming from many different cultures and backgrounds, speaking over 40 different languages, the culture of joint ownership from all stakeholders creates a happy community.
 Differences are celebrated and used to build a strong school culture, behaviour is excellent and Northside children are Happy to Learn and Inspired to Flourish.

 We implement our RE curriculum through a balance of visual, auditory and kinaesthetic activities.
 Topics will include beliefs, symbols, celebrations, sacred texts, places of worship, journeys, stories, religious leaders and families.
 Children are organised in mixed-ability groups and are given the independence to select their own level of challenge.
 The Northside Values (Respect, Pride, Inclusion, Challenge, Creativity, Resilience) are all integral to the RE curriculum.
-A wide range of media is used to teach RE, including books, local visits and IT.
+A wide range of valuable artefacts are used to teach RE, including books, music, art, photos, local visits and IT.
 Key religious festivals are celebrated in assemblies and a whole-school visit to a local church is organised to celebrate Christmas.
 Links with all stakeholders (parents, the local community, other schools etc.) are used to deepen knowledge and improve skills.